As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure

 It's really important to measure out the ingredients because the first few times I did it, the ingredients wouldn't bind together and would crumble apart when rolled out.
 Also, make sure to use powdered erythritol!
 If you use normal erythritol, the grainy kind, your cookies will be less smooth to the palate.
 I usually make my own by putting some in a blender and mixing it until it becomes powdery.

-Finally, I decided to decorate them with some sugar-free chocolate from Lily’s, but that is totally optional!
+Finally, I decided to decorate them with some sugar-free chocolate from Lily's but that is totally optional!
 If you want to cut on the carbs, just skip the chocolate!
-If you’d like to try another cookie recipe, you can try making my cranberry oatmeal cookies, low carb chocolate chip cookies, chewy white chocolate macadamia nut cookies, keto pumpkin cookies or these delicious looking keto blueberry cookies.
+If you'd like to try another cookie recipe, you can try making my cranberry oatmeal cookies, low carb chocolate chip cookies, chewy white chocolate macadamia nut cookies, keto pumpkin cookies or these delicious looking keto blueberry cookies.

 Low Carb Shortbread Cookies with Chocolate